volatiletech/authboss/README.md

 or something as well.

-A user who is logged in via Remember tokens is also considered "half-authed" which is a session key that you can query to check to see if a user should have full rights to more sensitive data, if they are half-authed and they want to change their user details for example you may want to force them to go to the login screen and put in their password to get a full auth first.
+A user who is logged in via Remember tokens is also considered "half-authed" which is a session key (`authboss.SessionHalfAuthKey`) that you can query to check to see if a user should have full rights to more sensitive data, if they are half-authed and they want to change their user details for example you may want to force them to go to the login screen and put in their password to get a full auth first.
+The `authboss.Middleware` has a boolean flag to `forceFullAuth` which prevents half-authed users from using that route.

 ## Locking Users